jrlmx/sourdough/README.md

 ## Run a number of user defined cli commands using the "commands" array in your config.json

-Currently the commands api supports the following white-list: php, composer, npm, npx, git - or any script/executable in the /vendors or /node_modules folders
+Currently the commands api supports the following white-list: php, composer, npm, npx, git - or any script/executable in the /vendors or /node_modules folders... use with caution.

 ```json
 {